Castle Of Blackwater (COBE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Castle Of Blackwater Historical Price

-According to the latest data gathered on Castle Of Blackwater live price page, the current price of Castle Of Blackwater is 0.01280828USD.
-The circulating supply of Castle Of Blackwater(COBE) is 7.47M COBE , giving it a market capitalization of $95.82K.
+According to the latest data gathered on Castle Of Blackwater live price page, the current price of Castle Of Blackwater is 0.0129742USD.
+The circulating supply of Castle Of Blackwater(COBE) is 7.47M COBE , giving it a market capitalization of $96.96K.

 The Castle Of Blackwater Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of COBE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.